 Market Plan: Is there a realistic assessment of the unmet clinical need, market size, and expected penetration?
 Has management adequately assessed potential competitors and described how the company's offering will successfully compete with them?
 Has the applicant addressed patients, market segments, value proposition, pricing, outcomes research, sales plans, marketing research plans, or results?
-If the applicants plans to seek acquisition by a strategic partner, is there a well-characterized analysis of exit strategy and valuation?
+If the applicant plans to seek acquisition by a strategic partner, is there a well-characterized analysis of exit strategy and valuation?
 Is there an appropriate basis for a reimbursement strategy?

-Development Plan and/or Clinical Regulatory Path: Is the development plan and/or clinical and regulatory path well characterized and appropriate?
+Clinical/Regulatory Plan: Is the clinical and regulatory path well characterized and appropriate?
 Is the plan milestone driven, and does it address both a positive and a negative outcome?
 Does the budget appropriately support the plan?
 Is there clarity on regulatory matters and current regulatory strategies?

 Competitive Landscape/Intellectual Property: Is the applicant aware of the competitive landscape related to his/her project?
-Has the applicant demonstrated an understanding of the products and treatment under development that will be in competition with the company's product at the time of product introduction?
-Have intellectual property issues been addressed?
+Has the applicant demonstrated an understanding of the products and treatments in the market and under development that will be in competition with the company's product at the time of product introduction?
+Have intellectual property issues been addressed, including patentability and freedom to operate?

-Scientific Plan: Is the proposed product, service, and/or infrastructure based on a feasible research framework, hypothesis, and/or goal?
+Development Plan: Is the proposed product, service, and/or infrastructure based on a feasible research framework, hypothesis, and/or goal?
 Are the methods appropriate, and are potential research and developmental obstacles and unexpected outcomes discussed?